voxpupuli/modulesync/README.md

 to all Gemfiles, and a set of "optional" gems that a single module might add.

 The list of modules to manage is in managed\_modules.yml in the configuration directory.
-This lists just the GitHub names of the modules to be managed.
+This lists just the names of the modules to be managed.

 ModuleSync can be called from the command line with parameters to change the branch you're working on or the remote to clone from and push to.
 You can also